- SWCD Assistance

 Water Quality Management Plan Program

-- New Request for Cost-Share Incentive Funding (RFCS) , Form No. TSSWCB FY2014-002 or Fillable Version
+- Request for Cost-Share Incentive Funding (RFCS), Form No. TSSWCB-002 (Fillable)

 Origins of the Program

-The passage of Texas Senate Bill 503 directed the Texas State Soil and Water Conservation Board to implement water quality management plans in Texas.
-The agency has been implementing WQMPs since the mid 1990s and has completed over 14,000 plans in the State of Texas.
+The passage of Senate Bill 503 by the Texas Legislature directed the Texas State Soil and Water Conservation Board to implement water quality management plans in Texas.
+The agency has been implementing WQMPs since the mid-1990s and has certified over 14,000 plans in the State of Texas.

 What is a Water Quality Management Plan?